harness/developer-hub/docs/continuous-delivery/faqs.md

 In a multi-service, multi-environment scenario, an approach to bypass the staging process involves using the `<+matrix.identifier>` to skip based on the infrastructure identifier.
 It seems the intention is to skip specific infrastructures in a multi-service configuration, based on their configuration.

-### How are GCP Cloud Run services billed ?

-They are facilitated through Deployment Templates.
-Consequently, deploying a service to a specific environment, such as "infra1," incurs billing for one service.
+### Is there a way to exclude something in a search criteria as a step from all applications in a list of pipelines?

+Yes, the regex can be used in search bar for searching pipelines.
+For now, search bar only check for name, identifier, tag key, tag value and label.

+### Is there a way to get the list of pipelines which does not have smoke test integrated as a step from all applications?

+No. For now, search bar only check for name, identifier, tag key, tag value and label.

-### How can we mimic the functionality of assigning Usage Scopes in FirstGen connectors to specify allowed usage for environment types within NextGen ?
+## How can we mimic the functionality of assigning Usage Scopes in FirstGen connectors to specify allowed usage for environment types within NextGen ?

 Functionality for assigning scopes are not yet possible to create.
 One can try using policies to enforce restriction.
 Please read more on OPA Policies the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/harness-governance-overview/)

-#
-### How is infra key formed for deployments
+### How is infra key formed for deployments?

 The infra key is formed from service Id + environment Id + connector Id +  infrastructure Id

-### How to differentiate between infra key if service Id, environment Id, connector Id, infrastructure Id are same to ensure deployments are not queued
+### How to differentiate between infra key if service Id, environment Id, connector Id, infrastructure Id are same to ensure deployments are not queued?

 You can either change the connector id (creating duplicate connector with same spec) or Change the secret identifier in case of secure shell deployments.

-### In the overview page why Environments always showed 0 when the reality there are some environments
+### In the overview page why Environments always showed 0 when the reality there are some environments?

 The overview page offers a summary of deployments and overall health metrics for the project.
 Currently, the fields are empty as there are no deployments within the project.
 Once a deployment is in the project, these fields will be automatically updated.

-### What is the optimal number of ArgoCD instances required for bootstrapping environments and managing GitOps infrastructure?

-The installation of the ArgoCD reconciler concurrently with environment creation streamlines the execution of GitOps practices at scale, thus mitigating the complexities associated with bootstrapping environments and managing GitOps infrastructure.
-Please read more on this in our blog on [ArgoCD, Terraform and Harness](https://www.harness.io/blog/argocd-terraform-and-harness)

 ### How can one obtain the overall status of a group after the looping process, particularly within a multi-environment deployment stage?